Dynamics of scrape-off layer filaments in detached conditions: Filament evolution

 To further understand the influence of detachment on filament dynamics, different sized filaments where seeded on the background profiles.
 The result of the filament size scan is shown in fig.~\ref{f:peakboth}.

 Also shown is the critical size, as determined by fitting a quadratic function in log-space using gnuplot~\cite{gnuplot503}.
 Additionally to the full model, a second case is run where the perpendicular viscosity is set to zero.
 While the perpendicular diffusion constants are physically motivated, the real value is not known.
 Some models don't include viscosity or diffusion at all~\cite{angus12a,lee15a}.
 The previous study found a strong viscosity dependence of the filament dynamics, thus the viscosity dependence was once more investigated.
-The neo-classical viscosity values where assumed to be the upper bound and setting the viscosity to zero is a natural lower bound.
+The neo-classical viscosity values were assumed to be the upper bound and setting the viscosity to zero is a natural lower bound.
 Thus the resulting error of this uncertainty is expected to be bound by the full model on one side, and by the no-viscosity case on the other hand.

 In the filament size scan in attached conditions, the regime transitions from the viscous regime for small filaments to the sheath limited regime for large filaments, where sheath currents are the main current closing mechanism.
-In detached conditions, for small filaments, the vorticity is mainly closed by viscosity.
-For large filaments, sheath current can no further close the vorticity, as sheath currents are strongly suppressed, as shown in fig.~\ref{f:nocur}.
+In detached conditions, for small filaments, the vorticity drive is mainly balanced by viscosity.
+For large filaments, sheath current can no further close the vorticity drive, as sheath currents are strongly suppressed, as shown in fig.~\ref{f:nocur}.
 As mentioned earlier, the filament scaling expected for neutrals does not have a size dependence.
 As with increasing size the monotonic decrease is retained, while the high resistivity strongly reduces sheath currents, sheath currents are not fully suppressed.

 Looking at the contributions in the vorticity equation, it can be observed that the viscosity contribution is increasing for filaments until $\delta_\perp\approx20$\,mm.
-While the viscosity contribution within the filament decreases with increasing size, the contribution at the detachment front shows a more complicated behaviour.
-While for small filaments the vorticity is closed locally, for large ones the vorticity is advected towards the sheath, and as the viscosity is more effective at higher density and lower temperature, the viscosity still provides a significant closing mechanism at the front of the detached volume, but decreases quickly with increasing size due to the $\delta_\perp^{-2}$ dependence.
+While the viscosity contribution within the filament decreases with increasing size, the contribution at the detachment front shows a more complicated behaviour, as shown in fig.~\ref{f:vc1}.
+While for small filaments the vorticity is balanced locally, for large ones the vorticity drive is advected towards the sheath, and as the viscosity is more effective at higher density and lower temperature, the viscosity still provides a significant closing mechanism at the front of the detached volume, but decreases quickly with increasing size due to the $\delta_\perp^{-2}$ dependence.